juanuys/juanuys.github.io/masters/igd730/devlog/week2.md

 # 2021-06-09

 - Worked on Twine prototype some more, and made audio work.
-- Team meeting tonight at 8PM
+- Organised Team meeting tonight at 8PM via Doodle

 # 2021-06-07